 I hold space for you, so you can hold space for your clients.

-We must intentionally tend to the person inside the therapist in order to reach our potential.
+We must intentionally tend to the person we bring to our role as therapist.

 My style of working with therapists is relational and supportive.
-I encourage a complex exploration of client cases and invite you to examine any personal issues that are present for you.
-I want the time to be useful and nourishing for you, so we let your needs guide the direction of each session.
-I know sometimes you just need an answer about “what to do” – so I’m practical too – helping you get the answers you need so you can get back to work with more confidence and resilience.
+I encourage a complex exploration of client cases and invite you to examine anything personal that is present for you.
+I want the time to be useful and nourishing, so we let your needs guide the direction of each session.
+Sometimes you might want help with a clinical issue and sometimes you might need help exploring a deep family of origin wound.
+It’s all welcome.

-I’ve been working with clients since 1998, and have been supporting other therapists in their growth since 2001.
-I continue to find value in a relational approach to consultation with my mentor of almost a decade, and have been exploring ideas around the intersection of the personal and professional for many years.
+I’ve been working with clients since 1998 and have been supporting other therapists in their growth since 2001.
+I continue to find value in a relational approach to consultation/training with my own mentors, and have been exploring ideas around the intersection of the personal and professional for many years.

 I am deeply committed to my own personal and professional growth and consider myself a lifelong learner.
 Personal growth influences my work as a therapist, and being a therapist impacts my experience as a human.
 This symbiotic relationship expands and motivates me.
 I have advanced training and ongoing interest in: Interpersonal Neurobiology, Attachment Theory, Psychobiological Approach to Couple Therapy (PACT), EMDR and trauma processing, Psychodynamic theory, modern analytic group process, relational feminist theory, chronic shame, high sensitivity.